-2023 \$ 5,165

-2024 5,082
+2024 \$ 5,082

-2025
+2025 4,510

-2026 2,670
+2026 • 2,670

-2027 1,473
+2027 • 1,473

-Total future amortization expense \$ 18,900
+Total future amortization expense \$ 13,735

-Note 12.
+Note 11.
 Long-term Debt

 In November 2018, we entered into an amended first lien credit and guaranty agreement, or 2018 Credit Facility, which consisted of a first lien term loan facility, or 2018 Term Loan, with a principal amount of \$535.0 million and a 2018 Revolving Facility of \$40.0 million, or 2018 Revolving Facility.
 In July 2021, upon the completion of our IPO, we repaid the then outstanding principal of \$521.6 million of our 2018 Term Loan in full.
 We incurred a loss on debt extinguishment of \$7.7 million related to unamortized debt issuance costs.
 On July 2, 2021, we entered into an amended and restated credit and guaranty agreement, or 2021 Revolving Facility, providing for revolving borrowings of up to \$150.0 million with an availability period of five years.
 Under the 2021 Revolving Facility, we can use up to \$20.0 million in letters of credit as well as borrowings on same-day notice, referred to as swingline loans, in an amount of up to \$10.0 million.
 Additional debt issuance costs of \$0.8 million were allocated to the 2021 Revolving Facility.

-The interest rate applicable to the 2021 Revolving Facility is, at our option, at a rate equal to the greatest of (i) the administrative agent's prime rate (ii) the federal funds effective rate plus 1/2 of 1.0% or (iii) one month LIBOR (subject to a 1.00% floor), plus 1.00% or LIBOR (subject to a 0.00% floor) plus 2.00%.
+On May 5, 2023, we entered into an amendment to the 2021 Revolving Facility to replace the LIBOR interest rate benchmark with the Secured Overnight Financing Rate, or SOFR, benchmark, with a 0.10% credit spread adjustment to the SOFR benchmark, or Adjusted Term SOFR, for all available interest periods, provided that if the Adjusted Term SOFR is less than zero, the Adjusted Term SOFR shall be deemed to be zero.
+Other than the foregoing, the remaining terms of the 2021 Revolving Facility remained unchanged.
+The interest rate applicable to the 2021 Revolving Facility is subject to a 1.0% floor and is a rate equal to the greatest of (i) the administrative agent's prime rate (ii) the federal funds effective rate plus 1/2 of 1.0% or (iii) Adjusted Term SOFR plus 1.0%.

 The interest rate margins under the 2021 Revolving Facility are subject to one reduction of 0.25% and a further reduction of 0.25% upon achieving total net first lien leverage ratios of 3.50 to 1.00 and 2.50 to 1.00, respectively.
 We are required to pay a commitment fee in respect of unutilized commitments under the 2021 Revolving Facility.
 The commitment fee is, initially, 0.35% per annum.
 The commitment fee is subject to one reduction of 0.10% if the total net first lien leverage ratio does not exceed 3.50 to 1.00.
 We are also required to pay customary letter of credit fees and agency fees.
-We have the option to voluntarily repay outstanding loans under the 2021 Revolving Facility at any time without premium or penalty, other than customary "breakage" costs with respect to LIBOR loans.
+We have the option to voluntarily repay outstanding loans under the 2021 Revolving Facility at any time without premium or penalty, other than customary "breakage" costs with respect to SOFR loans.
 There is no scheduled amortization under the 2021 Revolving Facility.
 Any principal amount outstanding is due and payable in full at maturity, five years from the closing date of the 2021 Revolving Facility.
 Obligations under the 2021 Revolving Facility are guaranteed by our existing and future direct and indirect material wholly-owned domestic subsidiaries, subject to certain exceptions.
 The 2021 Revolving Facility is secured by a first-priority security interest in substantially all of our assets, subject to certain exceptions.